mcarvin8/ava-sf-devops/README.md

      - Requires `$AUTH_URL` and `$AUTH_ALIAS` variables.
    - **Code Coverage**: The `apex-code-coverage-transformer` creates JaCoCo-formatted reports, which can be visualized in GitLab v17.

+### Quality Stage
+This stage runs SonarQube scans (if applicable) after all test jobs.
+   - Relies on JaCoCo coverage reports created by `apex-code-coverage-transformer` in the test jobs.
+   - Can be modified or removed if SonarQube is not used.

 ### Merge Stage
 This stage completes a merge request using the Project Access Token if the merge request has merge conflicts.
 Merge conflicts will be resolved automatically by accepting all incoming changes (source branch version).

+This job will be the final job in a merge request pipeline and can be triggered at any point without needing the `test` or `quality` stage to pass.

 These jobs require the `PAT_NAME`, `PAT_USER_NAME`, `PAT_VALUE` CI/CD variables described in the Pipeline stage jobs.

 Ideally, this stage shouldn't be needed if you enforce branches to be rebased prior to merge or would like to resolve conflicts differently, but this provides a way to consisently resolve merge conflicts if your repo is conflict-prone.

-### Quality Stage
-This stage runs SonarQube scans (if applicable) after all test jobs.
-   - Relies on JaCoCo coverage reports created by `apex-code-coverage-transformer` in the test jobs.
-   - Can be modified or removed if SonarQube is not used.

 ### Destroy Stage
 Destroy metadata from the Salesforce org.